‘Goblin’ Episode 11 Pushes Grim Reaper Actor Lee Dong Wook To The Spotlight

 “He is continuously working hard and is doing an in-depth study on how to play two characters with different emotions.
 The upcoming episode will actively be showing the Goryeo king’s past story.”

 An Episode 11 preview posted on tvN’s YouTube channel reveals the Grim Reaper taking Kim Shin to see his reincarnated sister.
 Unfortunately, it also shows Ji Eun Tak being hugged by the Red Lady (another deity), which leads to speculations that she will receive pressure to draw the Goblin’s sword soon.
 At the same time, more revelations about the Grim Reaper are set to come out on tonight’s episode as he slowly recovers his lost memories.
-This in turn would impact the Goblin’s storyline.
+This, in turn, would impact the Goblin’s storyline.

 Goblin Episode 11 airs on tvN tonight, and on Viki for those watching in Europe.